Medical Policy: 02.04.59

 This information may be used by the treating physician to guide therapy decisions by identifying which patients are sufficiently low risk of recurrence so that they can safely forgo chemotherapy.
 MammaPrint provides a numerical index with a range of -1 to +1, that is overlayed with a binary low risk/high risk clinical classification system.

-For individuals who have early stage breast cancer considering adjuvant chemotherapy who receive gene expression profiling with the 70-gene signature MammaPrint, the evidence includes 1 study with outcomes in node-negative patients.
-Although the study showed a low risk of 10 year distant recurrence, it did not derive from high quality data sources.
+For individuals who have early stage node negative invasive breast cancer considering adjuvant chemotherapy who receive gene expression profiling with the 70-gene signature MammaPrint, the evidence includes a prospective-retrospective and a study using cancer registry cohort.
+The prospective-retrospective study reported a high 10 year distant metastases-free survival for the low risk group treated with tamoxifen (93%; 95% CI, 88% to 96%), but not has high survival for the low risk group not treated with tamoxifen (83%, 95% CI, 76% to 88%).
+Although the registry study showed a low risk of 10 year distant recurrence, the source is not considered high quality.
 A recently reported study of clinical utility only reported 5 year results and may not identify a group with sufficiently low risk.
 NCCN guidelines state “other prognostic multigene assays have not been validated to predict response to chemotherapy,” this statement would include the MammaPrint (70 gene signature) assay.
-Further studies are needed in regards to clinical utility and clinical validity regarding the use of MammaPrint assay for individuals who have early stage breast cancer considering adjuvant chemotherapy.
+Further studies are needed in regards to clinical utility and the use of MammaPrint assay for individuals who have early stage breast cancer considering adjuvant chemotherapy.
 The evidence is insufficient to determine the effects of this testing on net health outcomes.

 Patients with early stage breast cancer, treated with endocrine therapy, have approximately 90% 5 year disease free survival.
 However, some postmenopausal patients with hormone sensitive early breast cancer remain at high risk of relapse despite endocrine therapy and, in addition, might benefit from adjuvant chemotherapy.
 The challenge is to prospectively identify such patients.
 The Mammostrat test uses five immunohistochemical markers (SLC7A5, HTF9C, P53, NDRG1 and CEACAM5) to stratify patients regarding recurrence risk and may inform treatment decisions.
 The Mammostrat test measures the levels of the five immunohistochemical markers into a risk index score and the individual is assigned to a risk category high, moderate or low.